Triangulating metric surfaces: Boundary convexity

-The proof of \Cref{thm:main} depends in an essential way on boundary convexity, as opposed to convexity or complete convexity.
-The reason is that boundary convexity is preserved by certain operations of both intersection and subdivision.
-This is the content of the next two lemmas. \begin{lemm} Let $K_1$ and $K_2$ be boundary-convex disks.
-If $W$ is the closure of a connected component of the interior of $K_1\cap K_2$, then $W$ is a boundary-convex disk. \end{lemm} Note that \Cref{lemm:intersect} fails when boundary convexity is replaced by mere convexity.
-This intersection property does not appear explicitly in \cite{AZ:67}, but we need it to work around Lemma~III.6 in \cite{AZ:67}.
-See \Cref{subsec:covover} below. \begin{proof} Let $W$ be the closure of a connected component of the interior of $K_1 \cap K_2$, and let $U_1, U_2$ denote the ambient disk neighborhoods of $K_1, K_2$, respectively, as in \Cref{defi:convexity}.
+For the proof, we recall that the subspace metric on a convex subset of a length metric space itself defines a length metric on the subset. \begin{proof} Let $W$ be the closure of a connected component of the interior of $K_1 \cap K_2$, and let $U_1, U_2$ denote the ambient disk neighborhoods of $K_1, K_2$, respectively, as in \Cref{defi:convexity}.
 We assume without loss of generality that $\ell(\partial K_1) \geq \ell(\partial K_2)$.
 Then $\partial K_2\subset U_1 \cap U_2$.
 Note that, by condition (\ref{item:boundary_convexity_3}), whenever $c\subset U_1\cap U_2$ is a Jordan curve, then the disk bounded by~$c$ within~$U_1$ is the same as the disk bounded by~$c$ within~$U_2$.
 Compare also the discussion after \Cref{defi:convexity}.
 Applying this observation to $\partial K_2$, we conclude that $K_2\subset U_1$.